solana-labs/solana/docs/src/implemented-proposals/multi-level-multi-iterator-scheduler.md

 The multi-level multi-iterator uses multiple multi-iterators to construct the batches for our threads, while maintaining that all transactions can be executed in parallel, and that the hottest events would get scheduled to separate threads.

 If we have 4 threads and a batch-size of 64, the multi-level multi-iterator would have 64 multi-iterators each with 4 iterators.
-Batches for the for the first thread would be constructed by taking the transactions pointed to by the first-iterator of each multi-iterator, the second thread would take the second-iterator of each multi-iterator, and so on.
+Batches for the first thread would be constructed by taking the transactions pointed to by the first-iterator of each multi-iterator, the second thread would take the second-iterator of each multi-iterator, and so on.
 At each step, the first multi-iterator marches all its' positions forward, then the second multi-iterator marches its' positions forward, and so on.

 An alternative approach, which I believe is equivalent, is to have 4 multi-iterators of 64 iterators each, and march the first position of each multi-iterator forward, then the second position of each multi-iterator forward, and so on; with batches being constructed by taking the transactions pointed to by the first multi-iterator, the second multi-iterator, and so on.